Bighorn Mountains: Resource extraction

 The arrival of the Burlington and Missouri Railroad to Sheridan in 1892 created a demand for railroad ties.
 This led several companies to launch commercial timber harvesting in the Bighorn Mountains, such as the McShane Tie Company.
 Workers built several timber camps in the mountains, including Woodrock and Rockwood, and the impressive Tongue River tie flume, featuring a wooden trestle that sent ties shooting down a waterslide at more than 50 miles per hour.
 Small sawmills operated at locations throughout the Bighorn Range, including the Babione sawmill on Babione Creek.
 Commercial timber harvesting continued into the 21st century, supplying lumber mills in Buffalo and Sheridan.

 Reservoir companies in the early 1900s built extensive ditch and reservoir systems in the Bighorn Mountains to support agriculture and grain farming near Sheridan, Buffalo, and Greybull.
 Significant reservoirs include Willow Park, Bighorn, Park, Dome, and Shell.
 These reservoir companies continue to operate today, with shares of water dictating the operation of ditches and priority of water appropriation, which in the 21st century primarily supports alfalfa farming and municipal water systems.

-Permitted livestock grazing on the Bighorn National Forest is known to degrade water quality with microbes like e coli and giardiasis.
+Permitted livestock grazing on the Bighorn National Forest is known to degrade water quality with microbes like Escherichia coli and Giardia duodenalis.
 Sheridan's water treatment plant is built to handle this contamination.